-The balance of unrestricted net position (\$4,748,175 and \$4,123,749 as of December 31, 2018 and 2017, respectively) may be used to meet INK's ongoing grant obligations, disaster recovery contingencies, and to support existing and new program initiatives.
+The balance of unrestricted net position (\$5,889,829 and \$4,748,175 as of December 31, 2019 and 2018, respectively), may be used to meet INK's ongoing grant obligations, disaster recovery contingencies, and to support existing and new program initiatives.

-At December 31, 2018 and 2017, INK is able to report positive balances in both categories of net position.
+At December 31, 2019 and 2018, INK is able to report positive balances in both categories of net position.

-The increase in total net position for 2018 is attributable to less expenditures for grants, coupled with a significant increase in operating revenues that came primarily from an increase in fees charged for driver history records.
-The increase also helped offset a loss of revenue from transition of vehicle registration services to an external vendor.
-The small increase in total net position for 2017 was largely attributable to stable ongoing revenue generated from both newly deployed and existing applications provided on behalf of county and state entities, significantly lower operating expenses, but significantly increased grant funding for state entities.
+The 2019 increase in net position was attributable to significantly less expenditures for grants, along with an increase in both operating and interest revenue.
+The 2018 increase was attributable both to less expenditures for grants and an increase in fees charged for driver history records.
+The increase also helped offset a loss of revenue from transition of vehicle registration services to a state vendor.